Chiropody/Podiatry clinic in Reading

 What is Low level Laser Therapy?

-Low Level Laser Therapy aims to bio stimulate.
-Because of its low power nature, the effects are biochemical and not thermal and cannot cause heating and thereby damage to living tissue.
+Low Level Laser Therapy works to repair tissues facilitating healing and better cell function, thereby optimising cellular response.
+It aims to ‘bio modulate’.
+Due to its low power nature, the effects are biochemical and not thermal, it therefore does not heat up and does not cause damage to living tissue.

 Where might Low level Laser Therapy be used?

 There has been rapid growth in the use of low level lasers in the field of Podiatry.
-It can treat a number of foot conditions including leg ulcers, verrucae, achilles tendonitis, post nail avulsion, plantar fasciitis and fungal nails.
+It can be used to treat a number of foot conditions including fungal nails, Verrucae, Plantar Fasciitis, Achilles tendonitis, post nail avulsion, and leg ulcers.

 How long will the treatment last?